DefaultO/Warspear-Online-Follow-Bot/README.md

 | ID: 1    | ID: ~~1~~ 2   | ID: ~~2~~ 3   |
 | ---        | ---          | ---          |

 Hope you can imagine that, I kept it simple and only went Horizontal, as it even gets more complex vertically.
 Even if it looks not complex anymore because I added those tables for easier understanding.
-Coding the logic so that the rooms are dynamic located in a two dimensional list is not simple.
+Coding the logic so that the rooms are dynamic located in a three dimensional list is not simple.
+Three dimensional because if you enter caves you go a level down.
 | ID: 1    | ---      | ID: 2      |
 | ---      | ---      | ---      |
 | **ID: ~~1~~ 3**   | **ID: ~~2~~ 4**  | **ID: ~~3~~ 5**  |